 Synchronous tutoring may also be conducted via video chat.
-Video chat tutoring is accessible from the Writing Center's calendar, using a device with internet connection (e.g. a laptop, tablet, smartphone, etc.) To make arrangements for a session via video chat, view the Writing Center's calendar and book an appointment with a tutor who has video chat availability, which will be labeled beneath tutors' names in the left-hand column.
-Click on the following link for step-by-step directions for scheduling a remote tutoring session.
+Video chat tutoring is accessible from the Writing Center's calendar, using a device with an internet connection (e.g. a laptop, tablet, smartphone, etc.) To make arrangements for a session via video chat, view the Writing Center's calendar and book an appointment with a tutor who has video chat availability, which will be labeled beneath tutors' names in the left-hand column.
+Navigate to the following link for step-by-step directions for scheduling a remote tutoring session.

-On the day of your appointment, log in to the Writing Center's calendar, click on your appointment (which will be highlighted in yellow), and select "Start or join video chat session" about five minutes before the start of your appointment.
+On the day of your appointment, log in to the Writing Center's calendar, navigate to your appointment (which will be highlighted in yellow), and select "Start or join video chat session" about five minutes before the start of your appointment.
 Your tutor will join you shortly.

 Please note that tutors cannot edit or proofread your papers; rather, they can offer their feedback from a reader’s perspective to inform your revisions and note patterns of error in your writing.
 They may suggest revisions so that you can develop confidence in your own editing and proofreading skills over time.

 Effective revision takes time – time to reflect on your work, plan your next draft and integrate the changes you want to make.
 For tutor feedback to be as helpful as possible, you need to plan your submissions so that you have enough time to receive feedback from a tutor, consider their suggestions, and make the adjustments you deem necessary.
 We recommend that you submit your draft for online tutoring at least 72 hours before your deadline.
 This will provide sufficient time for your tutor to draft feedback and for you to make thoughtful choices in revising your work.